 The three main methods that are least likely to cause ingrown hairs are depilatory creams, laser hair removal, and IPL.

 Depilatory creams actually dissolve the proteins of a hair, causing the tip to be rounded and thus making it easier to grow back correctly.
+But using a depilatory cream can be an incredibly messy process, with mixed results.

 Electrolysis and IPL actually kill the hair follicles, leaving nothing left to grow back and therefore no ingrowns!
+And in recent years, manufacturers are brought some fantastic home laser hair removal devices to the market.

 If you’re getting ingrown hairs regularly, the cause might just be tight clothing.